-All lots created after the effective date specified in 1-030 must have an approved means of access to a public street or an approved private street that complies with the street standards of this section.
+All lots created after the effective date specified in 1-030 must have an approved means of access to a public street or an approved private street that complies with the street standards of this section (see 5-040.3-).

-A. Reserve strips controlling access to streets are prohibited except where their control is placed with the city or county under conditions approved by the planning commission.
+- A. Reserve strips controlling access to streets are prohibited except where their control is placed with the city or county under conditions approved by the planning commission. - B. When proposed lots abut an existing or proposed major street, the decisionmaking body is authorized to require one or more of the following: - (1) Non-access provisions controlling ingress and egress to the abutting major street;